 Does a positive antibody test mean I am immune?

-As Covid-19 is a new disease there is not enough scientific evidence to confirm if having antibodies means you are definitely immune.
+There is not enough scientific evidence to confirm if having antibodies means you are definitely immune.

 Following the 2002 SARS virus outbreak the responsible virus SARS-CoV was studied extensively.
 Research showed patients with antibodies were immune over a 3 year period2.
 Covid-19 (SARS-Cov2) is closely related to SARS-CoV, both viruses having originated in bats.